To content

 Our sixth meeting focused on two presentations:

-• Thorsten Bartel (Institute of Mechanics, TU Dortmund University) presented a newly established concept in which face-to-face lectures are combined with methods based on constructivist learning theories.
-In particular, "Do-It-Yourself" units during the classroom sessions encourage and motivate students to directly apply the theories and methods discussed.
+• Thorsten Bartel (Institute of Mechanics, TU Dortmund University) presented a newly established concept in which face-to-face courses are combined with methods based on constructivist learning theories.
+In particular, students are encouraged and motivated to directly apply the theories and methods discussed through "Do-It-Yourself" units during the classroom sessions.

 Presentation slides as .pdf